gsfellis/Moon/_posts/2018-10-10-task-scheduler-update.md

 layout: post
 title:  "Task Scheduler Update One"
 date:   2018-10-10
-excerpt: "During work on Enhancement 3, some changes occured to the way the Task Scheduler and overall project are organized."
+excerpt: "During work on Enhancement 3, some changes occurred to the way the Task Scheduler and overall project are organized."
 tag:
 - Noob SNHUbot
 - milestone 3